The Risky Business of Living Life to the Fullest

 I hope you enjoyed this post!
 Before I sign off I’d like to give a quick Mahalo and plug to Kris Wampler who recently featured yours truly in an author interview on her blog.
 Kris is the author of Love Train, available at Amazon.

-Have you considered joining our Subscriber Community?
-It only takes a couple of minutes to sign up, and then each new article will be conveniently delivered to your email inbox … and of course you’ll also receive your Free Welcome Gift a Special Introduction and the first chapter from my new book – It’s Your Time Now – A Guide to Living Your Life by Design.
+Have you considered joining the IGG Community?
+It only takes a couple of minutes to sign up, and then each new article will be conveniently delivered to your email inbox … and of course you’ll also receive your free Welcome Gift.